 As there are many Americans losing their virginity at very young ages on their own volition in this day and age, there has also emerged this massive group of men known as incels who are either losing their virginity later in life than intended or not losing their virginity at all.
 Therefore, our nation has an entire community of men fitting this same description who are vulnerable to the manipulation tactics that law-enforcement officials and the likes use to catfish adult men on the Internet into embarrassing confrontations with the law for sexually-based offenses involving make-believe minors.
-Even though these men know the difference between right and wrong in a general sense, they lack the social skills to keep themselves from falling for such tactics.
+Even though these men are law-abiding citizens in a general sense, they lack the social skills to keep themselves from falling for such tactics.
 Therefore, the world around them has become dangerous and difficult for them to prosper in it romantically.

 Gonzalo Lira, who goes by the name of Coach Red Pill on YouTube, once had a close call with American Federal officers who were obviously surfing the Internet to make a random arrest of anyone they could accuse of a sexually-based offense against a minor.
 Below is a video wherein he describes this same incident.

 A Federal Officer Posed As A 15-Year-Old Girl Online In An Unsuccessful Attempt To Entrap Gonzalo Lira